faouzioudouh/react-tracker/README.md

 ```

-## Let React meet our Tracker
+### Let React meet our Tracker

 All container components need access to the tracker so they can fire events.

-We will use the `<Provider>` to [magically](https://facebook.github.io/react/docs/context.html) make the tracker available to all container components in the application without passing it explicitly.
+We will use the `<TrackerProvider>` to [magically](https://facebook.github.io/react/docs/context.html) make the tracker available to all container components in the application without passing it explicitly.
 You only need to use it once when you render the root component:

 #### `index.js`